 However, there are certain strains of HPV that can cause problems, which can sometimes be serious.
 If you have one of these high-risk strains or if HPV sticks around because you have a weakened immune system (like if you have HIV), it can cause genital warts or potentially lead to some types of cancers, including cancer of the cervix, penis, anus, or the back of the throat.

-The good news is that the HPV vaccine can prevent genital warts and decrease your chances of getting cancer.
+The good news is that the HPV vaccine can decrease your chances of getting cancer and prevent genital warts.

 You get a vaccine, you get a vaccine—everyone gets a vaccine!